George Herzog: Career

 Born in Munich to German landscape painter Hermann Ottomar Herzog, he trained under the ornamental painter Joseph Schwarzmann, and at Munich's Royal Academy of Arts.
 His family immigrated to the United States in 1871.
 He became a partner in the Philadelphia decorating firm of Otto & Konstantine Kaiser in 1873, and assumed management of the firm in 1874, following the Kaisers' deaths.
 His work received prizes at the 1876 Centennial Exposition for upholstery design and fresco painting.

 He specialized in ceiling and wall decoration, and sometimes oil portraiture.
 The goddesses playing musical instruments in the music room ceiling mural of Albert H. Disston's house may be portraits of the client's relatives.
 The wall murals in the dining room of industrialist Peter A. B. Widener's house featured portraits of the client's children in Renaissance garb looking down from a balcony.
 Herzog's ornate interiors often combined stencilled geometric patterns with painted floral and classical-inspired scenes:

 Herzog's interiors—commonly consisting of wall as well as ceiling treatments—mixed meticulous German training with late-Victorian American tastes.
-Their closest analog is the oeurvre of the Herter Brothers, European-trained partners who designed interiors for New York's elite.
+Their closest analog is the oeuvre of the Herter Brothers, European-trained partners who designed interiors for New York's elite.
 Like the Herter Brothers, Herzog frequently exercised control over the entire interior design process, including walls, ceilings, furniture, draperies and glass.

 He decorated major rooms at Philadelphia City Hall, including the Mayor's Reception Room, the Supreme Court Room, the Judges' Consultation Room and the Law Library.
 He was a member of the Philadelphia Masonic Temple and the Union League of Philadelphia, and completed multiple commissions for each.
 He decorated the city and country houses of industrialists, churches, and Keneseth Israel, the largest synagogue in Philadelphia.
 He did work at Shelby County Courthouse in Memphis, Tennessee.
 He opened an office in New York City, and decorated interiors there and on Long Island, including the Harmonie Club with McKim, Mead & White.